 Struggling with feelings about what is happening in the world?

-Join us for an afternoon on the beach to hold Circle.
+Join us for a morning on the beach to hold Circle.

-Scratch the surface of everyday life and you’ll find many people holding a lot of unexpressed grief and other emotions about what is happening in the world.
+Scratch the surface of everyday life and you’ll find many people holding a lot of unexpressed emotions about what is happening in the world.

 It is not easy to absorb the enormity of the crises we face, and yet we know it is not meant to be borne alone, but in community.

-Our intention is simply to offer an opportunity for people to gather together and share our grief and sense of loss at what’s happening with climate crisis and the loss of members of our other-than-human family and habitats.
+Our intention is simply to offer an opportunity for people to gather together and share our grief and sense of loss at what’s happening with climate emergency, the loss of members of our other-than-human family and habitats, and our social crises.
 And also to share ways of engaging in empowering actions and cultivating resiliency and earth community.

 New terms that are becoming increasingly popular—"ecogrief," “climate distress,” “climate grief,” “climate anxiety” or “eco-anxiety.”
 Whatever we call it, it signifies both our struggle to be with and express our complex emotions AND our interconnectedness with our Earth Home.
 Pain is the other side of our love.
 We are in a collective initiatory moment.
 How can we show up, feel all of it, including the difficult emotions, while moving forward?

-We will gather at the parking lot at Trinidad State Beach.
+We will gather at the lower parking lot at Trinidad State Beach (near Trinidad Head trailhead).
 Please try to arrive a bit early.

 Suggested and appreciated donation: $5-$20